Europe Today: Closing schools is latest front in virus fight

 He told the crowd: “I would like to come down as usual and get close to you to greet you, but with new prescriptions, we would better keep our distances.”

-Wilson reported from Barcelona, Spain.
-AP journalists around Europe contributed.
+Joseph Wilson reported from Barcelona, Spain.
+AP journalists around Europe contributed to this report..